-The Company acquired a 100% interest in the San Carlos claims by staking and purchased a 100% interest in the San Jose claim subject to a 2% NSR.
+The Company acquired a 100% interest in the San Carlos claims by staking and purchasing a 100% interest in the San Jose claim subject to a 2% NSR.
 During 2007, the Company purchased the NSR for US\$20,000 and issued 25,000 share purchase warrants for a term of three years exercisable at a price of \$3.00 per share.
 During the year ended December 31, 2010, these warrants expired unexercised.

 Reconnaisance geological mapping and sampling undertaken in early 2009 produced further encouragement.
 A news release describing the results is available at www.sedar.com.
 A drill program was completed on the property in the quarter ended June 30, 2010.
 Copper gold mineralization was intersected but not in economic quantities.
-During the year ended December 31, 2010, the Company incurred \$254,181 of exploration costs including \$139,450 on drilling and \$51,942 in claim maintenance costs, all of which were written off to operations.
+During the three months ended March 31, 2011, the Company incurred \$29,579 of exploration costs, primarily on maintaining the property, all of which were written off to operations.